Member of parliament: Philippines

+Bangsamoro

+In the Bangsamoro Parliament, members of the interim body, known as the Bangsamoro Transition Authority, are nominated by both the Moro Islamic Liberation Front (MILF) and the Philippine government, and appointed by the president of the Philippines.

 Poland

 Portugal

 The Portuguese parliament is called the Assembleia da República.
 A member of parliament is known as a deputado, that is, a person who is appointed through democratic election to act on the people's behalf.

 Spain

-The word parlamento - of the same origin as Parliament in English - is used as a common name for all legislative assemblies, and hence parlamentario for the member of any of them, which can usually refer to members of:
+The word parlamento—of the same origin as Parliament in English—is used as a common name for all legislative assemblies, and hence parlamentario for the member of any of them, which can usually refer to members of: